24/7 VALENCIA: Can you tell us about the first-hand experience of doing Rally?

 Can you choose your top 11 Valencia CF team with yourself in goal?

 That’s a really difficult one.
-Valencia CF has 102 years of history so it’s complicated to elaborate a top eleven from different epochs of the club’s history.
+Valencia CF has over 100 years of history so it’s complicated to elaborate a top eleven from different epochs of the club’s history.
 I have played with some great players in Valencia.
 Defenders like Ayala, Pellegrino, Angloma, Carboni, Camarasa.
 I saw Ricardo Arias play too.

 The midfielders like Mendieta, Baraja, Albelda, Kily González have been extraordinary and Silva too.
 I’ve seen Fernando Gómez play and Claramunt too.